 - Or enjoy outdoor music at an Arlington institution!
 Arlington’s Lubber Run Amphitheatre has hosted free summer concerts since its inception in 1969.
 Check out the Lubber Run Summer Concert Series.

 - Wish upon a star!
 Local astronomy clubs host events each month to give the public a closer look at space.
-You can peer in their fancy telescopes with the Northern Virginia Astronomy Club or no-host stargazing meet-ups in Rock Creek Park.
+You can peer in their fancy telescopes with the Northern Virginia Astronomy Club.

 - Dive into summer at your local public pool!
-Some of our favorite DC public pools: Francis Pool (great for kids), Banneker (Olympic-sized adult pool and sizable kids’ pool), and Rosedale Pool (one word: waterslides).
+Some of our favorite DC public pools: Francis Pool (great for kids), Banneker (Olympic-sized adult pool and sizable kids’ pool), and Rosedale Pool (waterslides!!).
 All DC Pools are free for residents or require a small fee for non-DC residents.

 - Chugga-chugga-choo!-choo!
 You can chuff through a summer day riding on one of the region’s many sweet miniature trains.
 Parks in Virginia and Maryland offer train rides all summer long.
 Check our really useful list here.